yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_redactors.md

    ...
    </ConfigurationFragment>
    ```
 4. You can customize this file to configure redactors for different message payloads (HTTP, JSON, HTML form, and plain text).
 This is described in the next sections.
 5. Edit the following file:

    ```
     apigateway/groups/GROUP/INSTANCE/conf/service.xml
    ```

-6. And add the following line at the end of the file:
+6. Add the following line at the end of the file:

    ```
    <NetService provider="NetService">